top of page

 Click on image to download a document

-A short comic explaining the origins of Nkwihoreze project (pdf)
+A short comic explaining the origins of Nkwihoreze project (A3 size pdf)

 Presentation slides from the 6th World Resilience conference, Kigali.
 The slides provide overview of the project methodology and timeline.